 - .... other laboratory facilities

-The GeoForschungsZentrum Potsdam focuses on research in the field of exchange processes between soil and the atmosphere.
-In particular, the climate-relevant gases methane and CO2 in ground-level air layers are to be measured to make climate models more accurate.
-This is supposed to be done with unmanned aircraft (UAV).
-For flexible use even without ...
+The Geoforschungszentrum Potsdam is researching the exchange processes between the ground and the atmosphere.
+To this end, the climate-relevant gases methane and CO2 are to be measured in air layers near the ground in order to make climate models more accurate.
+This is being done with an unmanned aerial vehicle.
+The ...